HinaKhan94/motu-books/README.md

 - Footer: lists down all the social networks with clickable links

 ## Skeleton
-The website is a simple one page structure with flow from top to bottom.
+The website is a simple one page structure with flows from top to bottom.

-The initial skeleton was made using Balsamic Wireframes.
-It is discussed and motified with the guidance of my mentor.y You can view the draft [here](assets/readme.docs/draft.pdf)
+The initial sketch was made using Balsamic Wireframes.
+It was discussed and motified with the guidance of my mentor.
+You can view the draft [here](assets/readme.docs/draft.pdf)

 ## Surface

-I have plain colors with gradient is my background colors.
+I have used plain colors with liner-gradient as my background color.

 ### Main color palette

-- Blue, #02afd0
+- Blue #02afd0 (A father's trust, loyalty and stability)
+- Yellow #ffff00, ([rgba(255,255, 0, 0.5)]) (A mother's enlightenment and creativity)
+- White #fff (an innocent and peacful child)
-- Yellow #ffff00
+- Gray #3a3a3a

 ## Technologies